Congreso youth compelled to be changemakers

 God is full of wisdom, and I’m impressed how He knows every heart and mind.
 One of the activities that I was part of this weekend was a race with obstacles.
 In this race, God showed me His unconditional love, patience and grace that we go through in our Christian life.
 This race took place this past Saturday, and there were six kilometers that we needed to run.

 Five members of the orphanage, where I am currently serving, were participating in this race, including Brianna and myself.
 There were two boys with the ages around 11 and 9.
-The other/p>... [continue]
+The other person who ran was a girl who is 14 years old.

 Conferencia Miqueas 6:8 EXPERIENCIAS PERSONALES DEL CAMINO DE JEN HATMAKER HACIA LA JUSTICIA